hannemann/vdr-hls-web-player/readme.md

 * Username
 * Password
-* Default preset: the name of the default preset btw.
+* Default preset: the name of the default preset

+btw.
 The settings are saved automatically just go back.

 #### Authentication
-Not supported yet in xmlapi please use [my fork](https://github.com/hannemann/vdr-plugin-xmlapi) if you really need it right now.
-Even better: use the [dev branch](https://github.com/nanohcv/vdr-plugin-xmlapi/tree/dev) of xmlapi.
+Not supported yet in xmlapi please use the [dev branch](https://github.com/nanohcv/vdr-plugin-xmlapi/tree/dev) of xmlapi.

 #### Landscape mode (small resolutions only)
-To hide channels in landscape mode enter fullscreen
+To hide channels in landscape mode or in desktop browsers enter fullscreen

 ## Possible URL-Parameter
 * preset={your preset}